 To treat joint pain due to arthritis, take stinging nettle orally (as a tea, in a salad, or as a tincture) and apply a nettle paste topically to decrease pain in target areas.

 Since an acidic body is the root cause of brittle bones and tissue degeneration, nettle leaf’s anti-inflammatory properties alkalize the body and prevent it from leaching calcium and electrolytes from bones and connective tissues.
 Nettle is abundant in calcium, minerals, and vitamin K (which strengthens bone density), making it one of the best herbs to help rebuild the body’s structural systems.

 For best results, drink a cup of nettle tea with lemon every morning, and use nettle leaf in cooking as a garnish in salads.
 To complement the regenerative effects of nettle, eat as many alkaline foods as you can throughout the day – mainly, organic fruits and vegetables.

 According to a study (Farzami et al, 2003), the administration of nettle leaf extract reduced blood glucose by 33% in rats.
 Likewise, a six-fold increase in blood insulin levels occurred after intravenous administration of nettle leaf to diabetic rats, with a corresponding drop in blood sugar levels as compared to a control group.

-Interestingly enough, nettle has the ability to mimic insulin and takes the burden off of the pancreas, giving it an opportunity to regenerate.
+Interestingly enough, nettle can mimic insulin and takes the burden off of the pancreas, allowing it to regenerate.